anshu15183/Express.js-Project-Setup-PowerShell-Script/README.md

 Execute in powershell, also can be used in vs code integrated terminal powershell\

-Run by executing file name/
+Run by executing file name

 setup_project.ps1